-Nigeria floors P&ID as UK court grants relief from $10bn fine - New Telegraph
+Nigeria Floors P&ID As UK Court Grants Relief From $10bn Fine - New Telegraph

 The current outstanding amount is estimated at $10 billion.

-Nigeria’s lawyers told the court in July that P&ID officials paid bribes to get the contract, reports TheCable.
+Nigeria’s lawyers told the court in July that P&ID officials paid bribes to get the contract.

 P&ID reportedly entered a gas supply and processing agreement with Nigeria in 2010.